cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

 getBroker
 ^^^^^^^^^

-.. java:method::  DatacenterBroker getBroker()
+.. java:method:: @Override  DatacenterBroker getBroker()
    :outertype: Cloudlet

-   Gets the \ :java:ref:`DatacenterBroker`\  that represents the owner of the Cloudlet.
+   Gets the \ :java:ref:`DatacenterBroker`\  that represents the owner of this Cloudlet.

+   :return: the broker or  if a broker has not been set yet

 getCostPerBw
 ^^^^^^^^^^^^